yulangz/rocketmq/RIP-21-logical-queue-abstraction-for-static-topic-and-fast-scale-out.md

 | broker2    | 1            | 3            | Normal      |
 | broker2    | 2            | 0(101-)      | Normal      |

-If this LogicalQueue is migrated back to broker1, it will reuse this expired MessageQueue
+If this LogicalQueue is migrated back to broker1, it could reuse this expired MessageQueue, but currently we do not reuse it.

 | brokerName | MessageQueue | LogicalQueue | QueueStatus |
 |------------|--------------|--------------|-------------|